Skip to content

 Creating the Weather App Component

-Now that we are able to use JSX in our project, we need to create a component that utilizes it.
-At the moment, we have only modified our project to be able to transpile JSX files.
-We haven't changed the build entry point.
-That means that all of our app component files should be placed into the custom module ui/src folder and be imported through the index.js file located in that folder.
+Now that we are able to use JSX in our project, we need to create a component that utilizes it for front-end rendering.
+We'll place our app component files into the widget module ui/src folder and import them through the weather-react.js file we just specified in our vite.build.
 That file is also going to act to bootstrap our app.

 javascript